CorndelWithSoftwire/DevOps-Course-Parallel-Python/07_classes.md

 print(my_dog)
 ```

-You should see that Dog is a clasa and as for my_dog -
+You should see that Dog is a class and as for my_dog -
 we haven't defined a nice text representation for Dogs, so it will print out something like `<__main__.Dog object at 0x000001F6CBBE7BB0>`.

 ### Class naming convention